pysat/pysat/docs/tutorial/tutorial_basics.rst

     pysat.utils.registry.register(['pysatMadrigal.instruments.dmsp_ivm',
                                    'pysatMadrigal.instruments.jro_isr'])

+see :any:`pysat.utils.registry` for more.
 To display the registered instruments, no input is needed.

 .. code:: python